Alloa: Landmarks

 Alloa's most famous landmark is the 15th century Alloa Tower (National Trust for Scotland), the surviving part of the ancestral medieval residence of the Erskine family, the Earls of Mar.

 Despite extensive internal and external alterations, the Tower retains its original medieval wooden roof and battlements, as well as some internal features.
 It is one of the largest and earliest of Scottish tower houses.

 The town formerly contained a large number of 17th and 18th century buildings, but many were cleared with the expansion of milling operations and later with slum clearance in the 20th century.
-However, Alloa does retain some historic architecture in the form of Alloa Tower, Tobias Bauchop's House (1695), Inglewood House, Gean House and Greenfield House.
+However, Alloa does retain some historic architecture in the form of Alloa Tower, Tobias Bauchop's House at 25 Kirkgate (1695), as well as later buildings such as Inglewood House (c.
+1900), Gean House (1912) and Greenfield House (1892).

+Carsebridge House, known locally as the Doll's House, was a B-listed two-storey house built around 1799 as part of the plan to establish the Carsebridge Distillery.
+It survived the demolition of the distillery buildings in the 1990s, but was badly damaged by fire in August 2024.
+It was illegally demolished in September 2024 without listed-building consent.

 Alloa Town Hall and Library was designed by the architect Alfred Waterhouse and built in 1886-9 at a cost of £18,008.

 The Speirs Centre was built as Alloa's swimming pool in 1895 and was designed by Sir John Burnet of Glasgow.
 The Sheriff Court is by Brown and Wardrop of 1862–5.

 Alloa War Memorial (designed 1920 erected 1925) is by Sir Robert Lorimer with sculpture by Pilkington Jackson.
 The monument to the South African War is also by Lorimer (1904).

-Shopping

-Alloa is served by many food retailers including Iceland Frozen Foods, Tesco, Aldi, Lidl, Morrisons, Asda, Co-op Food and Farmfoods.
-The Asda supermarket, opened in 2007, is adjacent to the site of the new railway station and was built on the land where the Alloa brewery once stood.